Castel Nuovo: Prisons

 The vaults are made up of two areas located in the space under the Palatine Chapel: the Pit of the Crocodile and the Prison of the Barons.

 The Pit of the Crocodile, also known as that of the Miglio, was the warehouse of the Aragonese court, but it was also used to segregate prisoners condemned to harsher penalties.
 An old legend tells of frequent and mysterious disappearances of the prisoners due to which vigilance was increased.
 It was not long before these disappearances happened because of a crocodile that penetrated from an opening in the basement and dragged the prisoners by the leg after biting them.
 Once they had discovered this they were subjected to the jaws of the reptile all the condemned who wanted to be sent to death without too much sensation.

 Later to kill the crocodile a large leg of horse was used as bait and, once dead, was stuffed and hooked on the entrance door of the castle.
+This legend may be the source of the popular assumption that all castle-moats have crocodiles or other man-eating animals in works of fiction.

 In the Pit of the Barons instead, four coffins are presented to the visitors without any inscription and are probably those of the nobles who took part in Conspiracy of the Barons in 1485.